supermemo-wiki/SuperMemo.Wiki/learning/incremental-reading.md

 - Take care to quickly dismiss sources that are unpleasureable to learn from <kbd>Ctrl</kbd> + <kbd>D</kbd>.

-## Importing EPUB and PDF
+## Import EPUB and PDF

-For importing PDFs, you can use [SMA with the PDF plugin](https://sma.supermemo.wiki/#/plugin-pdf).
+To import PDFs, you can use [SMA with the PDF plugin](https://sma.supermemo.wiki/#/plugin-pdf).

-For importing EPUB, there are multiple options:
+To import EPUB, there are multiple options:
 1. You can use the [Calibre e-book software](https://calibre-ebook.com/) to convert the EPUB book to PDF, then import it using SMA.
 2. You can extract the .epub file to a folder with the html containing the book, then use the ["ePubs into SM"](https://storepiece.com/combine-ebook) to format it such that SM can import it with the images loading correctly.
 3. You can use the [Pandoc CLI utility](https://pandoc.org/) to convert the epub file directly to html you can import to SM.
 For details on how to do that, see [this discussion between SM users](https://libredd.it/r/super_memo/comments/kqhj6m/epub_to_html_via_pandoc_no_images_in_sm/).

-You can also read about other proposed alternatives on [this Supermemopedia page](http://supermemopedia.com/wiki/Epub_support).
+This topic is also discussed on [this Supermemopedia page](http://supermemopedia.com/wiki/Epub_support).

 ## Video examples